islommuhammad/byte-of-python/preface.md

 # Muqaddima

 Python ehtimol ham oddiy, ham qudratli bo'lgan kamdan kamdan dasturlash tillari sirasiga kiradi.
-Python is probably one of the few programming languages which is both simple and powerful.
-This is good for beginners as well as for experts, and more importantly, is fun to program with.
+Bu til boshlovchilar uchun ham mutaxassislar uchun ham va eng muhimi dasturlashdan rohatlanadiganlar uchun ham ajoyib tildir.
 This book aims to help you learn this wonderful language and show how to get things done quickly and painlessly - in effect 'The Anti-venom to your programming problems'.

 ## Who This Book Is For